elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Qualified calls (remote calls)

-Qualified calls, such as `Math.add(1, 2)`, must start with an underscore or a Unicode letter that is not in uppercase or titlecase.
-The call may continue using a sequence of Unicode letters, numbers, and underscores.
-Calls may end in `?` or `!`.
-To learn more about all Unicode characters allowed in calls, see the [Unicode syntax](unicode-syntax.md) document.
+Qualified calls, such as `Math.add(1, 2)`, must start with characters and then follow the same rules as as variables, which are optionally followed by parentheses, and then arguments.
+Qualified calls also support operators, such as `Kernel.+(1, 2)`.
+Elixir also allows the function name to be written between double- or single-quotes, allowing any character in between the quotes, such as `Math."++add++"(1, 2)`.

+Similar to non-qualified calls, parentheses have different meaning for zero-arity calls (i.e. calls without arguments).
+If parentheses are used, such as `mod.fun()`, it means a function call.
+If parenthesis are skipped, such as `map.field`, it means accessing a field of a map.

 [Elixir's naming conventions](naming-conventions.md) recommend calls to be in `snake_case` format.

-For qualified calls, Elixir also allows the function name to be written between double- or single-quotes, allowing calls such as `Math."++add++"(1, 2)`.
-Operators can be used as qualified calls without a need for quote, such as `Kernel.+(1, 2)`.

-Parentheses for qualified calls are optional.
-If parentheses are used, they must immediately follow the function name *without spaces*.

 ### Aliases

 Aliases are constructs that expand to atoms at compile-time.
 The alias `String` expands to the atom `:"Elixir.String"`.
 Aliases must start with an ASCII uppercase character which may be followed by any ASCII letter, number, or underscore.
 Non-ASCII characters are not supported in aliases.

+Multiple aliases can be joined with `.`, such as `MyApp.String`, and it expands to the atom `:"Elixir.MyApp.String"`.
+The dot is effectively part of the name but it can also be used for composition.
+If you define `alias MyApp.Example, as: Example` in your code, then `Example` will always expand to `:"Elixir.MyApp.Example"` and `Example.String` will expand to `:"Elixir.MyApp.Example.String"`.

 [Elixir's naming conventions](naming-conventions.md) recommend aliases to be in `CamelCase` format.

+### Module attributes

+Module attributes are module-specific storage and are written as the composition of the unary operator `@` with variables and local calls.
+For example, to write to a module attribute named `foo`, use `@foo "value"`, and use `@foo` to read from it.
+Given module attributes are written using existing constructs, they follow the same rules above defined for operators, variables, and local calls.

 ### Blocks